vserova/book/pages/ch_xmlwrapp.md

           some_ns:bar = "barVal">
     </root>

 This example introduces a default attribute called defaultAttr for the root node.
-The <span class="nctnt ncbi-lib">libxml2</span> library stores default and non-default attributes separately.
+The `libxml2` library stores default and non-default attributes separately.
 The library provides very limited access the default attributes - there is no way to iterate over them and the only possible way to get a default attribute is to search for it explicitly.
 For example:

     void f( const xml::node &  theNode ) {
         const xml::attributes &          attrs = theNode.get_attributes();